FREQUENTLY ASKED CHALK PAINTING QUESTIONS | CHALK/MINERAL PAINT FAQ | WHAT YOU NEED TO KNOW ABOUT CHALK PAINTING

 8. What if my paint is too thick?

-Chalk paint will thicken over time when exposed to air.
+Chalk and mineral paints can thicken over time when exposed to air.
 To avoid thickening, store mixed paint in a tightly sealed plastic container.
 We don't recommend storing paint in a metal container because corrosion of the container can contaminate your paint.
 We also don’t recommend glass because, if you drop it and it breaks…yikes!

 Depending on how much BB Frösch Paint Transformer is added during the mixing process, the resulting paint can become quite thick over time.
 Additionally, paint containing primer will also thicken when stored.
 NO WORRIES!
 Just gradually add water while stirring until the desired consistency is achieved.